I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-When European adventurers set out to colonize the world, they found peoples everywhere who had spiritualities vastly different from their own.
+When European adventurers set out to colonize the world, they found peoples everywhere who had faith-based systems vastly different from their own.
 Instead of respecting them, they scoffed at the beliefs of African tribes, Native North Americans, and Asian clans.
 They called them heathens, pagans, and unbelievers and set about converting them to Christianity.

 Those colonizers firmly believed that anybody who didn’t follow the Christian path was going to endure a terrible eternity in Hell.
 They felt it was their sacred duty to save these people from this dreadful fate.

-Today, we have a better understanding of Pagan spirituality.
+Today, we have a better understanding of pagan spirituality.
 Most people are also more accepting of the beliefs of others.

 This find was in the Tsodilo Hills, a place that is still a sacred area to the local San people.
 The San are likely descendants of the Stone Age inhabitants that Dr. Coulson says carved a python out of rock.
 The python remains one of the San people’s most revered animals.
 According to their creation story, humans descended from the python.